mukulsingh94868/GEN_AI/README.md

 # GEN_AI

-A small MERN + Vite starter focused on generative AI features and interview workflows.
+A MERN + Vite starter focused on generative AI features and interview workflows.

 ## Summary